Design Review – Rayman Fiesta Run – Map System

 In the Design Review series, I try to take game systems apart and see what is great about them.
 And also come up with ideas about the not so great parts.

-For quite some time, we have been going through designing a map system for our game so I looked at some other games for inspiration and “Rayman Fiest Run” stand out to me (I will explain more on our map design and reasons behind it in the later post).
+For quite some time, we have been going through designing a map system for our game so I looked at some other games for inspiration and “Rayman Fiest Run” stands out to me (I will explain more on our map design and reasons behind it in the later post).

 The first thing I wanted to mention is that Rayman’s map system is very intuitive – you get one blue node on the map unlocked by saving Teensy (blue guys) on each level.
 This taps into their “stars system” a bit and for a better understanding of the way map works it is required explaining the way they grade you after you completed the level.